jepemo/miko-manifest/DOCS.md

 miko-manifest --help
 ```

-You should see all subcommands (config, check, build, validate, init).
+You should see all subcommands (config, check, build, validate, init, version).

 #### Version Information